stibbons1990/hex/docs/blog/posts/2023-09-16-migrating-a-plex-media-server-to-kubernetes.md

     the as-of-yet open question is how to create that playlist.

 The migration went smoothly and, I am happy to report, both goals where achieved.
-Here is by beloved Podcast collection:
+Here is my beloved Podcast collection:

 ![Extended screenshots of the album view of 36 podcasts](../media/2023-09-16-migrating-a-plex-media-server-to-kubernetes/podcasts-202309.jpg)